oemof-heat/solar_models/desalination/README.md

 # Desalination model

 ## Structur of the input data
-There are two typs of input data: time series for the demand and the solar input data and parameters to describe the components.
+There are two types of input data: time series for the demand and the solar input data and parameters to describe the components.
 Through historical reasons the time series has to be provided in a folder called 'data_confidential' and the parameters in a file called 'data_public'.

 ### Time series
 The default name of the file is 'time_series.csv'.
-You can change the name, if you change it also in the confoguration file.
+You can change the name, if you change it also in the configuration file.
 Time series to provide are:
 * demand_water_in_qm
 * Ambient_temperature_in_degC
 * dni_in_W